-Exception may be made for meteorological towers, where concerns exist relative to aerial spray applicators.
+Exception may be made for meteorological towers, where concerns exist relativeto aerial spray applicators.
+No advertising or signage shall be permitted on a WECS Tower, except for manufacturer's name on the nacelle.

 - F. Warnings - 1.
 Towers, Transformers, and Substations